Joining the Fleet

 Whether you opt to helm the boat or crew it is up to you, and depends on whether you plan to buy your own boat, or simply crew in somebody else's.
 Most newcomers to the fleet would like to crew a boat for a time to gain experience, but often find that they are unable to find anyone to crew for as most boat owners already have a permanent arrangement with their crew.
 Experienced crews are always in demand, but you can't get experience if you can't find anyone who will take you out.

 You don't need to be desperately young, strong or fit to sail a Fireball, although the crew needs to be moderately mobile.
-Draycote helms range from early twenties to late fifties in age and (I'm being tactful here), from 9 to 14 stone in weight.
-Crews are similarly aged, and range from 8.5 stone to over 16.
-If you are heavier or older than this, then you could sail a Fireball, but would probably do better in a Flying Fifteen.
+Draycote helms range from early twenties to early seventies in age and (I'm being tactful here), from 9 to 14 stone in weight.
+Crews are similarly aged, and range from 8.5 stone to over 14.
+If you are heavier or older than this, then you could sail a Fireball, but might do better in a Flying Fifteen.

 Picture